 France, unlike Switzerland, lacks in unicorns but makes up for it in the country’s overall quantity of startups.
-Singapore, another small, but powerful country, rounds off our top 10 list.
+Singapore, another small yet powerful country, rounds off our top 10 list.
 It’s also the first Asian country to feature in the top 10.

 Just a few quick regional findings:

-Mexico ranks 30th, leading Latin American countries.
-Chile follows close behind, ranking 33rd, with Brazil coming in at 39th, and Argentina, 40th.
+Mexico ranks 30th, leading Latin America.
+Chile follows close behind, ranking 33rd, with Brazil coming in at 39th and Argentina at 40th.

-Europe fares well, boasting 20 European countries (including Russia) in the overall top 30.
+Europe fares well, boasting 20 European countries (including Russia) in the top 30.

 Africa has 4 representatives in the top 60.
-South Africa is the first (38th), followed by Kenya, Egypt, and Nigeria (ranked 53rd, 54th, and 57th respectively).
+South Africa is the first (38th), followed by Kenya, Egypt, and Nigeria (53rd, 54th, and 57th respectively).